henning998/Bachelor-project/README.md

 # Bachelor-project
-Robot collaborative navigationinspired by tandem runningbehaviour in ants
+Robot collaborative navigation inspired by tandem runningbehaviour in ants

 ## How to run the code on both robots:
 ### Leader: